geniusruler/StealthDetect_v1.0/README.md

 StealthDetect is a stalkerware detection app for mobile devices that uses network traffic analysis to detect indicators of compromise (IOCs).
 The app creates a local VPN to intercept DNS queries, comparing them against a bundled threat intelligence database to identify stalkerware, spyware, and other surveillance tools.

-**You are never alone in this fight.
-You can always get help.**

-National Domestic Violence Hotline: 1-800-799-SAFE (7233)

 ## Features

-- **VPN-Based DNS Monitoring** - Creates a local VPN service to intercept and analyze DNS queries without sending data externally
+- **VPN Based DNS Monitoring** - Creates a local VPN service to intercept and analyze DNS queries without sending data externally
-- **Offline Threat Detection** - Bundled IOC database with 100+ known stalkerware signatures works without internet
+- **Offline Threat Detection** - Bundled IOC database with known stalkerware signatures works without internet
-- **Real-Time Alerts** - Instant notifications when suspicious network activity is detected
+- **Real Time Alerts** - Instant notifications when suspicious network activity is detected
-- **Duress PIN Protection** - Secondary PIN shows a decoy dashboard to protect users in dangerous situations
+- **Duress PIN Protection** - Secondary PIN shows a decoy dashboard to protect users in an attacker you know situations
 - **Comprehensive Scanning** - Detects malicious packages, C2 domains, and file hashes
-- **Privacy-First Design** - All analysis happens on-device; no data leaves your phone
+- **Privacy First Design** - All analysis happens on-device.
+No data leaves your phone

 ## Architecture